PennyWieser/Thermobar/docs/youtube.rst

 Olivine-Liquid Thermometry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This video shows how to calculate Olivine-Liquid temperatures, as well as:
-    * Various ways to assess whether Ol-Liq pairs are in equilibrium
+    * various ways to assess whether Ol-Liq pairs are in equilibrium
-    * Calculating equilibrium Ol Fo contents using just a liquid composition
+    * calculating equilibrium Ol Fo contents using just a liquid composition for a variety of Kd models
-    * Plotting olivine and liquid compositions on a rhodes diagram
+    * plotting olivine and liquid compositions on a Rhodes diagram
-    * Converting buffer values to Fe3FeT proportions
+    * converting buffer values to Fe3FeT proportions

 **Useful files (right click and choose 'Save Link As...') to download files:**